Ragnar's Bookmarks:

 part, but Dennis has a better selection of hardware and high end blades.

-- Moscow Hide and Fur, a great source for bones, antler, hides, etc.
+(that's Moscow, Idaho) a great source for bones, antler, hides, etc.

 - The Sutler of Mount Misery, G. Gedney Godwin, the original 18th century sutler.